| WHY is this medicine prescribed?

 HOW should this medicine be used?

-Memantine comes as a tablet, a solution (liquid), and an extended-release (long-acting) capsule to take by mouth.
-The tablet and solution are usually taken once or twice a day with or without food.
+Memantine comes as a solution (liquid) and an extended-release (long-acting) capsule to take by mouth.
+The solution is usually taken once or twice a day with or without food.
 The capsule is taken once a day with or without food.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 To help you remember to take memantine, take it at around the same time(s) every day.
 Take memantine exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Swallow the extended-release capsules whole; do not chew, divide, or crush them.
 If you are unable to swallow the extended-release capsules, you can carefully open a capsule and sprinkle the contents on a spoonful of applesauce.
 Swallow this mixture immediately without chewing it.
 Do not save this mixture to use at a later time.